Nero103/Data_Job_Analysis_SQL_Project/README.md

 *Table of in-demand skills for Data Analyst jobs in Michigan*

 ### 4a.
 Top Paying Skills for Remote
-To uncover the most in-demand skills needed for in data analyst remote roles, I needed to filter for renote roles and calculate the average yearly salary on all job postings.
+To uncover the most in-demand skills needed for data analyst remote roles, I needed to filter for remote roles and calculate the average yearly salary on all job postings.

 ```sql
 SELECT